-Generalized anxiety disorders rarely develop before adolescence.
-On the surface, anxiety disorders can look like normal teenage “growing pains.”
-Teens suffering from anxiety disorders, however, will feel incapable of functioning due to worry.
-They will avoid school, work and activities they used to enjoy like socializing with friends.
+Anxiety disorders rarely develop before adolescence.
+On the surface, anxiety disorders can look like normal teenage growing pains.
+Teens suffering from anxiety disorders, however, can feel incapable of functioning due to worry.
+They may avoid school, work, and activities they used to enjoy, like socializing with friends.

-Many teens will turn to central nervous system (CNS) depressants like alcohol to calm hyperactive brain activity that leads to anxiety disorders.
+Many teens will turn to Central Nervous System (CNS) Depressants like alcohol to calm the hyperactive brain activity that underlies anxiety disorders.
 But this relief is only temporary.
-Over time teens become dependent on the substance to feel “normal,” which can quickly lead to addiction.
+Teens may eventually become dependent on the substance to feel normal, which can quickly lead to addiction.

 Bipolar disorder is characterized by severe swings between extremely happy and productive moods on one hand and depressed and inactive moods on the other.

-Most teens have emotional “ups” and “downs.”
-Bipolar mood swings are much stronger than typical “teen angst.”
-During bipolar episodes, teens will seem like completely different people.
-Teens having a bipolar episode will stay in that mood for weeks at a time, their daily routines may become completely disrupted as a result.
+Most teens have emotional ups and downs.
+Bipolar mood swings, however, are more intense than average adolescent angst.
+During bipolar episodes, teens may seem like completely different people.
+Teens having a bipolar episode can stay in a given mood for weeks at a time; their daily routines may become completely disrupted as a result.

 |Manic Periods||Depressed Periods|

 Talking very quickly